Communist Party of Australia: Search Foundation

 The SEARCH Foundation is a left-wing Australian not-for-profit company that was established in 1990 as a successor organisation of the Communist Party of Australia to preserve and draw on its resources and archives.
 It inherited over 3 million dollars from the CPA.

 SEARCH is an active membership-based organisation that runs speaking tours, publications and training programs.
 Members are welcome from across the Australian Left and include prominent political figures such as Australian Council of Trade Unions Secretary Sally McManus, and former NSW Greens Senator Lee Rhiannon.
 SEARCH maintains an office at Sydney Trades Hall and holds events across Australia.
 Its archives are held by the State Library of NSW.

 SEARCH is an acronym for "Social Education, Action and Research Concerning Humanity".

 Youth movement

-Its youth wing worked under several different names at different times, including the Young Communist League (YCL); the Young Comrades Club (YCC); the League of Young Democrats (LYD); the Eureka Youth League (EYL); and lastly the Young Socialist League, which in 1984 became part of the Left Alliance.
+The socialist youth group of the Communist Party was formed in 1923 and dissolved in 1984.
+At various times during this period, the organisation had several different names, including the Young Communist League (YCL); the Young Comrades Club (YCC); the League of Young Democrats (LYD); the Eureka Youth League (EYL); and lastly the Young Socialist League (YSL), which in 1984 became part of the Left Alliance.

-The youth wing of CPA worked under several different names in different periods from the 1920s onwards, including the Young Communist League (YCL), which was created in 1923 and published its own newspaper, The Young Worker, and the Young Comrades Club (YCC), founded in 1927.
-At a meeting in Melbourne in 1937 attended by 1,500 people, the YCL changed its name to the League of Young Democrats (LYD).
-After the LYD was banned by the Menzies government in 1941, the Eureka Youth League (EYL) was established in December of that year, whose membership grew to 1,000 with a year.
-The EYL published a newspaper called Youth Voice, and undertook activities relating to World War II and the working and living conditions of young people, as well as the peace movement during this war and the Korean War later.
-In 1952 it held the "Youth Carnival for Peace and Friendship" in Sydney, attracting 30,000 attendees.
-EYL opposed the introduction of National Service in Australia in the 1950s.

-The Eureka Youth League also had an important role in the early promotion of jazz music in Australia in the 1940s under the leadership of Harry Stein.

-EYL collaborated with the Australian Council of Trade Unions (ACTU) and helped to arrange its Youth Weeks, and also ran youth camps across Australia, attended by thousands of young people.
-It protested the Vietnam War actively, but by 1968 membership had declined, and a change of name to the Young Socialist League did not last long.

-Camp Eureka, created in 1973, is still maintained as an historic and usable camp for up to 32 people.

-The Eureka Youth League was a founding member of the World Federation of Democratic Youth, a membership later taken over by the Young Communist Movement.
-In 1984 (or 1987?) the Young Socialist League became part of Left Alliance.